Algorithms can now work out the best ways to lay out rooms, construct buildings and even change them over time to meet user needs.

-Firstly, the media (including magazine targeting nonarchitects or data scientists) presents SOFPs as a magic tool where designers input generic data into a black-box algorithm that provides fully fledged floor plans as an outcome.
+Firstly, the media (including magazines targeting nonarchitects or data scientists) present SOFPs as a magic tool where designers input generic data into a black-box algorithm that provides fully fledged floor plans as an outcome.
 This has led to a large debate (which is still ongoing at the time of writing) about the future of designers and the actual need for them in a situation where computers can potentially substitute them entirely (for example, Carta, 2020a; Celento, 2007; Fairs, 2019).

-To date, we are still far from what the media often portrays where computers automatically produce floor plans and building designs.
-We will probably never arrive at this point as design is an intrinsic human activity that requires intuition, taste, and, ultimately, a good degree of subjectivity (cf. Davis, 2020).
+To date, we are still far from what the media often portray, where computers automatically produce floor plans and building designs.
+We will probably never arrive at this point, as design is an intrinsic human activity that requires intuition, taste, and, ultimately, a good degree of subjectivity (cf. Davis, 2020).
 However, it is also true that synthetic approaches can be very helpful to designers as they increase the accuracy of their work, reduce the number of errors in a project, save precious time, and avoid tedious tasks.
 This opens up new possibilities for development (Carta, 2020b).

 Opinions differ among architects and designers on this matter, between those who recognize the potential of the use of algorithms in the design process, and those who consider them with suspicion.
 The relationship between human and machine in architecture is elegantly summarized by David Rutten as: “the architect remains the designer, while the computer becomes the critic” and this is related to the idea that “ultimately, a computer has no idea what it’s doing, let alone why it’s doing it.
 Understanding stuff is what humans are good at” (Rutten, 2021).